-Think of signs above aisles in supermarkets and on street corners.
-Clear navigation, together with naming and positioning conventions, help you find your way around. websites are similar.
+Think of signs above supermarket aisles and on street corners.
+Clear navigation, together with naming and positioning conventions, help you find your way around.
+Websites are similar.

-Let's say a website is like a supermarket.
-When you want to find particular product in the supermarket, you look for signs above the aisle, then signs on the shelves, then labels on the product and you take the product to the check out.
+Say a website is like a supermarket.
+When you want to find a product, you look for signs above the aisle, then signs on the shelves, labels on the product, and you take the product to the checkout.

-If you can't find the product, you walk round the supermarket becoming more and more frustrated.
-You may find the product eventually or you may abandon your search for that particular product.
-(You may also blame the supermarket chain for their unintuitive layout.)
+If you cannot find the product, you walk around the supermarket becoming more frustrated.
+You may find the item eventually or abandon your search.
+You may also blame the supermarket chain for their unintuitive layout.

 Using a website is similar.
 You use navigation and signposts until you find what you want.
-If you can't find it, you leave frustrated and potentially with a lower opinion of the organisation responsible for the website.
+If you cannot find it, you leave frustrated, potentially with a lower opinion of the organisation responsible for the website.

-So, having clear, simple and consistent navigation is important for two reasons:
+So, clear and consistent navigation is important for two reasons:

 - Users can find what they want intuitively